 2. Rinse the pot with hot water, with the dual purpose of cleaning and heating it.

 3. Heat the water until it reaches a temperature of 180 to 185 degrees Fahrenheit.
 This is the preferred temperature for white tea.
 Too-hot water will scald the tea.

 4. Use at least 2 tablespoons of white tea per 8 ounces of water.
 If you’re using leafy white tea, steep four to five minutes.
 For bud-only teas (these are usually the high-quality varieties like Silver Needle), add one or two minutes more so the flavors will truly develop.

 How to Store White Tea

 As with other types of tea, white tea requires proper storage to ensure its quality.
 Take note that this tea is prone to natural oxidation, as it has been processed very minimally.
 As a result, the leaves are subject to natural enzymatic breakdown.
 To prevent this from occurring, keep the tea in an airtight container and store in a cool, dry place, away from heat, moisture and light.

 Refrigerating white tea is recommended, as it actually improves the flavor and prolongs its shelf life.
 However, if refrigerated, it should not be taken out frequently, as successive warming and cooling the tea will depreciate its quality.21

 Side Effects of White Tea

 The side effects of tea are mostly attributed to its caffeine content.
-While generally smaller than other tea varieties and coffee, take note that people who are sensitive to caffeine may still experience side effects, especially if white tea is ingested in large amounts.
+While generally less than other tea varieties and coffee, take note that people who are sensitive to caffeine may still experience side effects, especially if white tea is ingested in large amounts.
 The potential effects of caffeine in white tea may include headaches, diarrhea and even cardiovascular problems.
-So if you have sensitivity to caffeine, be sure to only drink this beverage in moderation.18
+So if you have sensitivity to caffeine, be sure to drink this beverage only in moderation.22